MicrosoftLearning/AB-6002-Introduction-to-finance-in-Dynamics-365/Instructions/Labs/M06_Lab3_Create and pay an accounts payable invoice.md

 8. Choose the journal name in the **Name** field on the newly created journal line and choose **VendPay.**
 9. Select **Lines** to open the journal and add lines.
 14. In the journal, select **Payment proposal** \> **Create payment proposal**.
 You will select the invoice that was previously posted to pay in the next steps.
-15. Select the **Minimum payment date** as 30 days from today’s date to capture the invoice previously posted for payment.
+15. Select the **Minimum payment date** as today’s date to capture the invoice previously posted for payment.
 16. Enter other query restrictions under **Records to include**.
-Filter by the vendor for payment (vendor US -103).
+Filter by the vendor US-103 for payment.
 17. Select **OK**.
 After you select OK, the results of the query appear.
 18. Select the invoices for payment.
 Remove any unwanted payment lines by selecting **Remove** before selecting **Create payments**.
 The invoice created in the previous step should be selected.
 If other invoices are selected, those will also be included in the payment journal.
 19. Select **Create payments**.
 The **Create payments** button creates vendor payments in the payment journal.